Initiatives for Climate Change

 NBF's perception of climate change

 In December 2015, the Paris Agreement was adopted at the twenty-first session of the Conference of the Parties to the United Nations Framework Convention on Climate Change (COP21) as a new international framework for reducing greenhouse gas emissions and such after 2020.
 The agreement upheld a goal to keep the global average temperature increase well below 2℃ compared with the pre-industrial levels, as well as another goal to make the best efforts to limit the increase to 1.5℃.
-In November 2021, the Glasgow Climate Pact, which clearly stated the goal of achieving net zero emissions by the middle of this century to pursue the 1.5℃ target, was adopted at the twenty-sixth session of the Conference of the Parties to the United Nations Framework Convention on Climate Change (COP26) held in Glasgow, U.K. The twenty-seventh sessions of the Conference of the Parties to the United Nations Framework Convention on Climate Change (COP27) held in Egypt in November 2022 also reaffirmed this direction.

 NBF has positioned conducting business that reduces energy consumption and greenhouse gas (GHG) emissions to curb global warming and lower the risks associated with climate change as its social mission in carrying out real estate investment management business, and set such as one of the material issues (Materiality).